rgrannell1/jCheck/README.md

 The tests can be built up in any order.

-If a predicate fails, or a known failure fails to fail, then jCheck will simplify the errant input to something smaller and easier to read. jCheck tests can be run from a web interface or, for fellow users with bearded necks and sallow faces, from the command-line.
+If a predicate fails — or a known-failure fails to fail — then jCheck will simplify the errant input to something smaller and easier to read. jCheck tests can be run from a web interface or, for fellow users with bearded necks and sallow faces, from the command-line.